 Fortuna to strengthen its presence in West Africa with the acquisition of Chesser Resources

-/EIN News/ -- VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) is pleased to announce that it has entered into a definitive Scheme Implementation Deed ("Agreement") with Chesser Resources Limited (ASX: CHZ) ("Chesser"), pursuant to which Fortuna has agreed to acquire 100% of the fully-paid ordinary shares of Chesser (the "Chesser Shares") in consideration for 0.0248 of a common share of Fortuna (each whole share, a "Fortuna Share") for each Chesser Share held ("Scheme Consideration").
+VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. FSM FVI is pleased to announce that it has entered into a definitive Scheme Implementation Deed ("Agreement") with Chesser Resources Limited CHZ ("Chesser"), pursuant to which Fortuna has agreed to acquire 100% of the fully-paid ordinary shares of Chesser (the "Chesser Shares") in consideration for 0.0248 of a common share of Fortuna (each whole share, a "Fortuna Share") for each Chesser Share held ("Scheme Consideration").
 The Scheme Consideration represents a purchase price of approximately A$0.1421 for each Chesser Share and values the transaction at approximately A$89.0 million (CAD$80.6).
 The transaction as contemplated by the Agreement (the "Transaction") will be implemented by way of a scheme of arrangement pursuant to Part 5.1 of the Australian Corporations Act 2001 (Cth) ("Scheme").
 Upon implementation of the Scheme, Fortuna expects to issue up to 15,545,682 Fortuna Shares to Chesser shareholders, representing approximately 5.1% of the issued and outstanding Fortuna Shares on an undiluted basis.

 The acquisition of Chesser will expand Fortuna's presence in West Africa to include the preliminary economic assessment stage Diamba Sud Gold Project ("Diamba Sud") in Senegal, one of the new and emerging gold discoveries in the region.
 Chesser holds tenements covering approximately 872 km2 of prospective ground located in close proximity to and sharing similar geologic features with tier one gold mines owned by Barrick Gold and B2Gold located in Mali.
 Diamba Sud itself comprises four open pitable high-grade gold deposits, along with numerous targets yet to be tested.
 Fortuna will prioritize exploration to expand the mineral resource before advancing Diamba Sud to development stage.